 Most health insurance companies give policy holders the run around when they ask about coverage for tubal reversal surgery.
 Call your provider up and give them the procedure billing code.
 Even if they respond with a resounding “no,” file a claim once the surgery is through with.
 Many patients have been pleasantly surprised by how much they’ve been reimbursed for the surgery.
 We’ve head about figures as high as 70% from providers like Blue Cross Blue Shield to as little as $200 from TriCare.
 You will need to handle the claims process independently as most tubal reversal offices do not accept insurance.

 Your employer may offer a medical expense flexible spending account or other health savings accounts.
-By enrolling in these programs, your employer grants you a tax and interest free loan that can be used immediately and paid off in monthly installments from your paycheck.
+By enrolling in these programs, you can borrow tax and interest free money that can be used immediately and paid off in monthly installments from your paycheck.
 You may not even have to file a claim if your account is tied to a debit card!

-Homeowners are at an advantage when funding their treatment because they can take out a loan or line of credit against their property.
+Homeowners are at an advantage when funding their treatment because they can borrow money against their property in the form of a loan or revolving credit line.
 These loans offer competitive rates and the interest is tax deductible.
-The home equity line of credit may be more lucrative for some patients, but this “mega credit card” carries tremendous risk.
-Prospective tubal reversal patients need to assess their current and foreseeable financial situation carefully to ensure they borrow against a safe amount of equity.
+The second option may be more lucrative for some patients, but this “mega credit card” carries tremendous risk.
+Prospective tubal reversal patients need to assess their current and foreseeable financial situation carefully to ensure they can handle the added financial burden.

 A personal loan from a bank or credit union can offer more competitive terms.
 Bank of America offers a line of credit specifically designed for IVF, tubal reversals, and other fertility treatments.
 Citifinancial is also a popular choice if your credit isn’t outstanding.
 Your may prefer to work with your own local bank if you have already established rapport with them.